About the New Mexico Law Review

 About the Journal

 The New Mexico Law Review is solely a student-edited, general legal journal published two times a year.
 The New Mexico Law Review members are law students at the University of New Mexico School of Law, and are dedicated to legal scholarship and are meticulous in their approach to legal writing.

 Contributing authors from across the country include law professors, attorneys, judges, and our own Law Review second-year law students.
 The Editorial Board selects the articles for publication, then works with each author to finalize their article to meet the rigorous standards the New Mexico Law Review sets for itself and its authors.
 Articles are selected based on the quality of content, research, and writing.
 The Board is comprised of third-year law students, who are solely responsible for all organizational and editorial decisions.

 Note: The views expressed in the articles published by the New Mexico Law Review are those of the authors and do not necessarily reflect those of the Editorial Board, the Law Faculty or Regents of the University of New Mexico.
 The New Mexico Law Review does not provide legal advice or research services.
 For assistance with specific legal problems, consult a licensed attorney in your jurisdiction.
-For other information contact the law library or search the Internet.
+For research questions or other information please ask your local public or academic library.